ShaneMuir/activty-tracker/README.md

 YT videos along with some material from [Vue School](https://vueschool.io/) to come up with this Fitness Tracker App.

-A live link to this app demo [Activity Tracker](https://shens-activity-tracker.herokuapp.com/)
+A live link to this app demo <a target="_blank" href="https://shens-activity-tracker.herokuapp.com/">Activity Tracker</a>

 ### Things I want/have added to this project
 - Profiles Page **(ADDED)**